hafsahali/Color-flipper/README.md

 # Color-flipper
-A mini DOM event created using JavaScrip functions t
+A mini DOM event created using JavaScript functions